j1-dev/seal/DEVLOG.md

 ## IN PROCESS

-- Clean up `service.ts`
-- Rework frontend and change font
-- Organize `components` directory
-- Limit number of characters to 500 and add a backwards counter to sendbox component
+- Make a decent landing page

 ## TO-DO

 - Images on Posts
 - Chats
 - Settings page
-- Notifications v1
+- Notifications v

+## 03/04/2025

+- Clean up `service.ts`
+- Rework frontend and change font
--
+- Organize `components` directory
+- Limit number of characters to 235 and add a backwards counter to sendbox component

 ## 27/03/2025